SuiteCommerce InStore Administrator’s Overview

 Sales and Other Transactions

-After a transaction is submitted through SCIS, an administrator can view or modify the transaction in NetSuite.
+After you submit a transaction through SCIS, an administrator can view or modify it in NetSuite.
 For more information, see SCIS Cash and Transactions.
-Sales associates will use SCIS to view customer profiles, transaction histories, and to perform returns and exchanges.
+Sales associates use SCIS to view customer profiles, check transaction histories, and handle returns and exchanges.

 Related Topics